DDurling/iyo-apero/content/blog/2021-08-09-building-this-website/index.markdown

  - Dig into YAML options (Think I will add a draft: true as default so I can work on posts before deploying)
  - Decide on if I want to use .md, .markdown, .Rmd or .Rmarkdown as default (and what the advantages are if... if any)
  - move / rename repo on GitHub (so it is obvious which one is for my website)
+ - add the contact form back in
+ = what other options() do I want to add to the .Rprofile?
+ - remember to use slugs to lock down the URL even if the title of the post changes